 Champaign County GIS Consortium Interactive Public Map - Interactive map of Champaign County

 Champaign County Recorder of Deeds - Access to documents reflecting chain of title to land within Champaign County

 Federal Land Patent Records Site - Live access to Federal land conveyance records for the Public Land States, including image access to more than five million Federal land title records issued between 1820 and the present

 American History Teachers' Collaborative - lesson plans, local primary documents, and examples of best practices from a central Illinois collaborative led by the Urbana School District

 DocsTeach - ready to use tools for teaching with documents prepared by the National Archives

 FamilySearch Affiliate Library Services

 The Champaign County Historical Archives is an affiliate library of the FamilySearch’s Research and Library System.
-This designation means library patrons have expanded access to FamilySearch’s image collections that contains billions of birth, marriage, death, census, land, and court records from over 130 countries. [in-library use only]
+This designation means library patrons have expanded access to FamilySearch’s image collections that contain billions of birth, marriage, death, census, land, and court records from over 130 countries. [in-library use only]

 How to Find Digital Images on FamilySearch (PDF)